vampirefrog/mdxtools/docs/MML.md

 `_` Portamento.
 If specified right after a note, the sound glides from one note to the next.

+`&` Legato.
+Valid only right after a note, it disables key-off, therefore creating a legato effect with the next note.

 `v#` Set volume.
 Range is `v0` - `v15`.
 Initial value `v8`.

 `@v#` Fine volume.
 Range is `@v0` - `@v127`.